-- Optional equipment purchased through the school, e.g. calculators and Secondary workbooks (especially at NCEA levels) - Technology items that students in Years 7-10 take home - Extra-curricular sports.
+- Optional equipment purchased through the school, e.g. calculators and Secondary workbooks (especially at NCEA levels) - Primary School Stationery for 2024 will be purchased in bulk by the school.
+Parents and whānau will need to make payment for your child's stationery through myKindo.
+Note: Secondary School (Year 7-13) stationery for 2024 is available on Officemax MySchool - Technology items that students in Years 7-10 take home - Extra-curricular sports.
 Parents will be notified of the costs of their child participating in any particular sports team prior to registration day.
 Students whose parents agree for them to participate will be placed in a team once payment has been made at the school office. - School uniforms are purchased through NZ Uniforms (see next page)